 - Weakness and fatigue

-One of the best ways to ease this recuperation period is to partner with Abby Senior Care, a trusted provider of non-medical home care in Denver and the surrounding communities.
+One of the best ways to ease this recuperation period is to partner with Abby Senior Care, a trusted provider of home care in Centennial and the surrounding communities.
 Health care professionals typically recommend having someone in the home for at least the first few weeks of recovery from cardiac surgery.
 Our care providers are fully trained and experienced in monitoring changes in condition and reporting them immediately, along with providing invaluable assistance in a number of ways, such as:

 - Help with safely taking showers or baths and getting dressed